DICK POYNOR (1802-1882) YOUTH CHAIR

 Ca. 1840.
 Mid Atlantic.

-Carved from 2 pieces of wood, base is double mortised in to top.
 Likely made in Mexico or Asia in the 1960’s for the American market.
 Great detail including underside of top.
 This table would have accompanied a hand chair.

 The modern "hand chair" was designed by Mexican Surrealist artist Pedro Friedberg in the early 1960’s, inspired by a surrealist art movement.
 Although earlier hand-shaped chairs existed in places like the Philippines, Friedeberg’s iconic, hand-carved wooden design became famous for its playful, sculptural, and functional design that sits on the palm with fingers as back and armrests.